Inspired by The Country Diary of an Edwardian Lady

 by Edith Holden

 Edith Holden's book, The Country Diary of an Edwardian Lady is my all time favorite book and it inspired me to become a botanical artist many year's ago.
-Currently I live with my little family in our renovated RV on Vancouver Island.
-We are staying in a beautiful forested area right now and then will move to a new spot near a river in May 2024.
-It's my goal to create some watercolor paintings to show the changes in nature for each month this year.
-Usually I work a full-time day job and create my paintings on the weekends.
-Now I am on maternity leave with our sweet little son.
-He was born in October 2023, and he keeps me very busy, so we will see how well I can keep up with this project!
+Currently I live with my little family on Vancouver Island.
+We live near vast beautiful forests, coastline and meadows.
+Through this project it was my goal to create seasonal watercolor paintings to show the changes in nature for each month of the year.

 My Island Home